The Morgan Silver Dollar

 Did you know: The Morgan Silver Dollar was minted from 1878 until 1904.Then just once more in 1921.

 In 1904 silver bullion became scarce and minting stopped.
 However in 1921 it was minted for another year, why?
-It may have been due to the fact that during the First World War in, 1918, the Treasury melted down over 270 million silver dollars for their silver content.
+It may have been due to the fact that during the First World War in 1918 The Pittman Act was passed and the Treasury melted down over 270 million silver dollars for their silver content.
 Wow!

 To melt or not to